 Every so often, I run into someone who tells me the sad story of how they spent hundreds of dollars on fitness or personal training certification that was offered by a health club.

 The “certification” usually consists of the gym’s personal trainers teaching the class.
-The class usually runs for several weeks and often consists of various hands-on exercise technique with little in the way class room time spent on discussing the science and art of personal fitness training.
+The class runs for several weeks and often consists of various hands-on exercise techniques with little in the way of classroom time spent discussing the science and art of personal fitness training.

-Sometimes the gym also allows the student to do an internship at the gym as well.
-This internship is basically the gyms way of getting “free help”.
-Oh sure, the student probably follows personal trainers around and learns a few things but they may also doing grunt work.
+Sometimes, the gym also allows the student to do an internship at the gym as well.
+While I like internships, what's offered here is basically the gym getting “free help.”
+While the student probably follows personal trainers around and learns a few things, they may also be doing grunt work.

 For the gym, it’s a win-win situation.
 They get money (“tuition”) from people who want to be personal trainers.
-If the person is also a member of the health club, the club gets paid twice – for the gym membership and the “certification”.
-If the person does the “internship” the club gets free help.
+The certification becomes a profit center for the gym.
+It's another way they can make money.
+If the person is also a member of the health club, the club gets paid twice – for the gym membership and the “certification.”
+If the person does the “internship,” the club gets free help.

-Sometimes the health club also makes the person get “re-certified” every year or so.
-This means that the health club gets a steady stream of extra cash from its students.
+Sometimes, the gyms also make the person get “re-certified” every year or so.
+This means that the gym gets a steady stream of extra cash from its students.
 An extra bonus for the club!